 Named in memory of the HRC’s founding Director, the Jane Moody Scholarships provide funding for PhD students and recent PhD completers to learn new skills or work with external partners or communities that are new to them.
 Recipients are encouraged to cross traditional boundaries and to be creative and experimental in their approach.
 The aim of the Scholarships is to develop and enhance workplace skills, with an emphasis on communication skills (spoken, written, visual), so scholars can convey complex ideas in a way that is accessible to a non-specialist.

-The 2020-21 Jane Moody scholarship recipients and their projects are:
+The 2020-21 Jane Moody scholars and their projects are:

-Working in close collaboration with The Rowntree Society and the Borthwick Institute for Archives, History PhD student Rachel Feldberg will be creating innovative, digital performances, inspired by real-life interviews with ordinary people in post-war Britain, which formed the raw material for Benjamin Seebohm Rowntree’s study of English Life and Leisure (1951).
-These unique archives document interviewees’ working lives, religious and political beliefs, leisure actitvities, sexual practices, romantic relationships, and hopes and worries for the future in the late 1940s.
+Working in close collaboration with The Rowntree Society and the Borthwick Institute for Archives, I will be creating innovative, digital performances, inspired by real-life interviews with ordinary people in post-war Britain, which formed the raw material for Benjamin Seebohm Rowntree’s study of English Life and Leisure (1951).

-Joanne will collaborate with Leeds Local and Family History Library and Leeds Museums and Galleries to design, prepare and run public workshops that use the library’s local history collection to rediscover the streets of the Burmantofts and Sheepscar neighbourhoods that were demolished as part of slum clearance programmes in the 1950-60s.
+I am collaborating with Leeds Local and Family History Library and Leeds Museums and Galleries, and have designed, prepared and run five public workshops that use the library’s local history collection to rediscover the streets of the Burmantofts and Sheepscar neighbourhoods that were demolished as part of slum clearance programmes in the 1950-60s.